Epstein's Shadow: Ghislaine Maxwell

-Epstein's Shadow: Ghislaine Maxwell is an American-British Documentary miniseries revolving around Ghislaine Maxwell and her association with convicted sex offender Jeffrey Epstein.
+Epstein's Shadow: Ghislaine Maxwell is an American documentary television miniseries revolving around Ghislaine Maxwell and her association with convicted sex offender Jeffrey Epstein.
 It consists of three episodes and premiered in the United States on June 24, 2021, on Peacock and in the United Kingdom on June 28, 2021, on Sky Documentaries.

 Plot

 The series follows Ghislaine Maxwell and her association with convicted sex offender Jeffrey Epstein, leading to her arrest and upcoming trial, prior to her conviction.

 Episodes

 Production

-In May 2021, it was announced Barbara Shearer had directed a 3-episode limited series revolving around Ghislaine Maxwell and her association with convicted sex offender Jeffrey Epstein, with Peacock and Sky Documentaries, to distribute in the United States and United Kingdom, respectively, and Abacus Media Rights distributing worldwide.
+In May 2021, it was announced Barbara Shearer had directed a 3-episode limited series revolving around Ghislaine Maxwell and her association with convicted sex offender Jeffrey Epstein, the series would be produced by Blue Ant Studios the production arm of Canadian media company Blue Ant Media with Peacock and Sky Documentaries, to distribute in the United States and United Kingdom, respectively, and Abacus Media Rights distributing worldwide.